JJPEOPLES/Hackbox.net/README.md

 2. Run `docker-compose up -d`
 3. Access the environment at `http://localhost:8080`

+Note: The Ubuntu LXDE desktop environment is only available when running locally with Docker.
+When deployed to Netlify, the desktop page will show instructions on how to run it locally.

 ## Deployment

 This project can be deployed on Netlify with the following steps: